FEBS Junior Section activities

 Students and young researchers of some FEBS Constituent Societies have come together to create the FEBS Junior Section.
 They develop joint activities and share resources, as well as open doors for young European scientists to opportunities outside their home countries by providing the relevant contacts and fostering communication within the network.
 A key current focus is organizing academic and career online talks from key researchers, which they take turns to plan and deliver.

-For upcoming activities, and links to follow the FEBS Junior Section on social media, visit the FEBS Junior Section Room on the FEBS Network platform.
+For upcoming activities, and links to follow the FEBS Junior Section on social media, read the FEBS Junior Section overview post on the FEBS Network platform.
+Details of their next talks and other events, once confirmed, will be listed on this page, on the FEBS Network, and on their social media accounts.
+For queries about the FEBS Junior Section, email [email protected].

 Current and past talks and events, as well as links to some of the recordings, are also listed in a post on the FEBS Network.
 To stay updated with new information, you can join the FEBS Network to set up alerts to new postings in the FEBS Junior Section Room.